piermariacosina/gandalf/IXDtuesday/venturecapital.md

 * Consolidated and profitable companies
 * Structured finance = lever is one	of the key
 * Expected return	 2­‐3x	over 3-­5 years time horizon

+# Size of the	European VC market	(volume of	investment)